Multiple Majors and Minors

 Colleges of Arts and Sciences

-A&S students are encouraged to consider applying for a second major or a minor or a combination of both.
-Pursuing additional academic fields of study in the form of a second major, or with the addition of a minor, can benefit students in several ways, including the opportunity to discover relationships across disciplines, develop diverse perspectives, strengthen one’s appreciation for the acquisition of knowledge in more than one academic field and enhance one’s ability to problem-solve and communicate in a variety of settings.
-Applicants for multiple majors/minors need to:
+A&S students are encouraged to consider applying for additional majors/degrees, minors, certificates, or a combination.
+Pursuing additional academic fields of study can benefit students in many ways, including the opportunity to discover relationships across disciplines, develop diverse perspectives, strengthen one’s appreciation for the acquisition of knowledge in more than one academic field, and enhance one’s ability to problem solve and communicate in a variety of settings.

-Priority for admission into any Arts and Sciences baccalaureate program is given to students seeking their first undergraduate degree.
-Applications must be received by the Office of Admissions by the established deadlines.
+Priority for admission into any A&S baccalaureate program is given to students seeking their first undergraduate degree.
+Applicants must meet all admission requirements for the degree program to which they are applying, and applications must be received by the Office of Admissions by established deadlines.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Manoa Catalog Office, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza, Modified by Michelle Saoit ::|